Hatch NM Chilies Storage: Preserve Flavor for Months

 Learn how to properly store Hatch chilies to maintain their freshness and flavor for months.
 Whether you have fresh, roasted, or dried chilies, these expert storage methods ensure they stay delicious year-round.
-Discover the most effective techniques used by professional chefs and home cooks alike.
+Discover the most effective techniques used by professional chefs and home cooks alike, validated through agricultural research and consumer experience.

 Method Best For Shelf Life Tips